Iklim

-The hit song is Suci Dalam Debu, Bukan Aku Tak Cinta, Mimpi Yang Pulang, Hakikat Sebuah Cinta and Seribu Kali Sayang.
-The album Suci Dalam Debu sold 1,000,000 units in Indonesia, and raised the name of Iklim as a well -known and successful group in the neighboring country to date.
+Their hit songs include "Suci Dalam Debu", "Bukan Aku Tak Cinta", "Mimpi Yang Pulang", "Hakikat Sebuah Cinta" and "Seribu Kali Sayang".
+The album Suci Dalam Debu sold 1,000,000 units in Indonesia, and raised the name of Iklim as a well-known and successful group in the neighbuoring country to date.

 History

-Iklim was founded in Terengganu and began when singers AM Salim Abdul Majeed, or Saleem-Iklim, in 1988, appointed a number of friends and young villagers to establish a singing group.
+Iklim was founded in Terengganu and began when singer AM Saleem Abdul Majeed, known mononymously as "Saleem", in 1988, appointed a number of friends and young villagers to establish a singing group.
 In early 1989, before creating the name, Iklim often performed at clubs and ceremonies around the state.

-In 1990, SCS Record made Iklim's first album recording.
+In 1990, Suara Cipta Sempurna, a subsidiary of the Taiwanese record label Rock Records, made Iklim's first album recording.
 The debut single, "Suci Dalam Debu", became a hit.
-Other singles, such as "Hakikat Sebuah Cinta", "Satu Kesan Abadi", "Sandiwara Cinta Semusim Ammarah Bujang Kota" and "Seribu Penghargaan", were popular in Malaysia and Indonesia during the early 1990s.
+Other singles, such as "Hakikat Sebuah Cinta", "Satu Kesan Abadi", "Sandiwara Cinta Semusim Amma-Rah Bujang Kota" and "Seribu Penghargaan", were popular in Malaysia and Indonesia during the early 1990s.

-Members
+Lineups

-Originally, the Iklim group comprised five young people: AM Saleem Abdul Majid, Umarul Mahdzar, Mohd Salim, Suhaimi Kamaruddin and Fadhil.
+Originally, Iklim's lineup consisted of five youths: AM Saleem Abdul Majeed (Saleem, d.
+2018), Umarul Mahdzar, Mohd Salim (Mohalim), Kamaruddin (Kama) and Fadhil Suhaimi.
 However, fragmentation occurred when a second guitarist, Fadhil Suhaimi, left the band during the process of recording the first album.
 He was replaced by Huzali Ali as the instrument board tone player on the first album.
-In 1995, Saleem Abdul Majid left Iklim.
+In 1995, Saleem left Iklim.